What is assault and battery in Texas?

 Assault and battery are both crimes and torts in Texas.
 This means two things.
 First, a person can go to jail for committing an assault and battery.
 Second, the victim can file a claim in court for money damages.

 Today, Section 22.01 of the penal code combines assault and battery into one law.
 As a result, courts call Section 22.01 simple assault.
-See the table below for a comparison of assault and battery.
 Further, Section 22.01 is important for another reason.
-Simple assault is a building block for more severe charges.
+Simple assault is the building block for more severe charges.

 Texas Penal Code Section 22.01: Simple Assault

 |Tex.
 Penal Code||Legal definition of simple assault||Common Law|

 |Section 22.01(a)(1)||A person commits [assault] if the person--intentionally, knowingly, or recklessly causes bodily injury to another, including the person's spouse;||Common-law battery|

 |Section 22.01(a)2)||A person commits [assault] if the person--intentionally or knowingly threatens another with imminent bodily injury, including the person's spouse; or||Common-law assault|

 |Section 22.01(a)(3)||A person commits [assault] if the person--intentionally or knowingly causes physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative.||Common-law battery|

 Aggravated assault is simple assault plus two extra facts.
 Section 22.02 lists these two factors.